jflalande/PyMaO/README.md

     $..Unzip.status == \"done\"

-This expression compares if the variable '$..Unzip.status' is equal to the string 'done'.
+This expression compares if the variable `$..Unzip.status` is equal to the string `done`.

 For our purposes, all the JSONPath expressions are variables.

 ### TODO:
-- Expand expression for multiple requests
+* [ ]  Expand expression for multiple requests